mrozekma/got/doc/index.rst

    Your branch is up-to-date with 'origin/master'. nothing to commit, working directory clean

+The specified git command is run on a given repository before its dependencies are read, so if the command changes the repo's ``deps.got`` file, those changes will take effect immediately.

 Repositories pinned to a particular version are treated specially in this mode.
 Since these repositories are expected to remain static, a warning is printed if there are any uncommitted changes or if the repository's head no longer points to the pinned version.
 Got won't attempt to fix this, but you should look into it manually to figure out why the repository is in the wrong state.
 To help prevent this situation, certain git commands are treated specially when run on pinned repositories:

 ============  ================================================================================